Laos Tax Calculator (2026)

 Frequently asked questions

 Yes, you can claim a personal dependent deduction of up to LAK 5 million per dependent (spouse, parent, or child), with a maximum of three dependents for a total of LAK 15 million.
-However, this calculator uses a default model for a single employee with no dependents; if your situation differs, your actual tax liability may be lower.
+However, this deduction depends on your family status and is not included in the default calculator model for a single employee with no dependents.

-Are there state or local income taxes in Laos I need to pay?
+Are there provincial or local income taxes in Laos?

 Compare Laos with another country